Latest Blog Posts

 10. Purchase things only if you know what you will use it for and where you are going to put it.

 Schedule blocks of time from 15 minutes to two hours until your organizing project is done.
-Click To Tweet
+Share on X

 Need some more tips download the booklet Tips for Reorganizing 9 Rooms ( top right corner)and join my newsletter list.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.
+Online courses are available to help instruct, coach and support your organizing projects.
+Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca